RDJ00/tr-inc/progress.md

 - Site deployed to Vercel: https://tr-gjil8ybnm-rj-s-projects-b9c93809.vercel.app

 ## Recent Updates
+- Updated overlay backgrounds from black to navy in dialog, drawer, sheet, and alert-dialog components for better alignment with the site's color palette
 - Updated Wayne Robinson's profile picture in the "Meet the Team" section with a proper photo
 - Updated Jacqueline Sinclair's profile picture in the "Meet the Team" section with a proper photo
 - Updated Paulica Rolle's profile picture in the "Meet the Team" section with her photo